-Pump Gravity Bolus • Connect the tubing to the feed bag.
-Take the necessary • Remove air from the circuit by circulating the force-feeding amount of formula using formula to the end of the tubing. a syringe. • Clamp the tubing.
-For low profile tubes (buttons) ONLY • Adapt the feeding tubing to the button administration extension.
+Connect the tubing to the feed bag.
+Remove air from the circuit by circulating the force-feeding formula to the end of the tubing.
+Clamp the tubing.
+For low profile tubes (buttons) ONLY Adapt the feeding tubing to the button administration extension.
 Open the bolster of the tube reserved for feeding.
-Insert the administration extension tubing into this tip. • Activate the locking system if present (e.g. for some models it is necessary to rotate it 180° clockwise). • Check the pump's settings if necessary.
+Insert the administration extension tubing into this tip.
+Activate the locking system if present (e.g. for some models it is necessary to rotate it 180° clockwise).

-- Connect the tubing or syringe to the feeding tube. - Open all the clamps from the system if your equipment has any. - Start the administration according to the recommendations received (rate, frequency, duration).
+- Check the pump's settings if necessary. - Connect the tubing or syringe to the feeding tube. - Open all the clamps from the system if your equipment has any. - Start the administration according to the recommendations received (rate, frequency, duration).